the-cc-dev/vue-act/README.md

 Since the events are stored in a global object within the plugin they can be created and called from anywhere.

-> NOTE: It's generally good practice to destroy an event in the same component it is created to avoid any collisions and errors.
+> **NOTE: It's generally good practice to destroy an event within the same component to avoid any collisions and errors.**

 ~~~javascript
  export default {